 THD recognizes that a well-designed, easy-to-use procurement process is vital to the success of its business.
 This simple, efficient process design encourages companies to apply and is easy-to-use, which contributes to supplier stakeholder satisfaction.
 The process also encourages a diverse supplier base, which contributes to customer satisfaction by increasing the types of products available to them.
 A diverse supplier bas also satisfies owners and employees by keeping costs down and minimizing stock-out risk.
 In addition, the community stakeholder is satisfied due to THD’s focus on including minority-owned, small-business suppliers (Outreach Efforts).

-Unfortunately, aside from a few awards listed on the supplier page (Suppliers & Service Providers), THD has not published details as to whether the implementation of this supplier application process has succeeded.
+Unfortunately, aside from a few awards listed on the supplier page (Suppliers & Service Providers), THD has not published details as to whether the implementation even if they do not directly give details about how they implement their procurement one can assume that it was implemented well since the process is doing well. of this supplier application process has succeeded.
 If there is tangible evidence of successful implementation, such as an increase in the total number of suppliers or awards received for supplier quality, I recommend that this evidence be displayed prominently on the website in order to encourage other companies to apply.
 If there is no such tangible evidence, I recommend that THD investigate application process to make sure that it is working as intended.

 THD’s management and control of this process is centered on a Supplier Diversity Team, whose mission “is to form mutually beneficial partnerships with small and diverse businesses that allow us to deliver superior and innovative products and services and superb customer service, which ultimately increases shareholder value.”
-The formation of a full-time team to monitor the supplier acquisition process shows a commitment to managing, controlling, and continuously improving the company’s supply-chain situation.
+The formation of a full-time team to monitor the supplier acquisition process shows a commitment to managing, controlling, and continuously improving Expand on CI (how does this team lead contribute to CI) the company’s supply-chain situation.

 Distribution Process

 In 2007, THD’s distribution process was poorly designed, resulting in a huge competitive disadvantage for the company (SCDigest).
 The process relied on direct deliveries from suppliers to stores.
 At that time, over 37,000 employees in the company could place orders to ship inventory to stores.
 This process was cumbersome, complicated, and poorly designed.
 It resulted in high infrastructure costs, high inventory levels, and inefficiencies.
 With a process as poorly designed as this, it did not matter how well it was implemented, the result was never going to satisfy stakeholders.
+Good!

 However, THD can be praised for the management, control, and continuous improvement of its distribution process.
 THD’s management team recognized the competitive disadvantage that direct store delivery process was creating, and decided to improve it.